Home » What Smells Do Rats Dislike? [17 Scents Rats Hate]

 Cayenne pepper is a strongly-scented kitchen spice that can be used as a home remedy for rodent control.
 Rats and mice dislike cayenne pepper because it irritates their nasal cavity and eyes.

-The base scent itself is not only repulsive.
-If they happen to sniff too closely, they can inhale the spice.
-This can lead to inflammation, sneezing, pain, and respiratory infections.
+The base scent is not only repulsive.
+If they happen to sniff too closely, they can inhale the spice, which can lead to inflammation, sneezing, pain, and respiratory infections.

 That can make it an effective deterrent but not a method of eradicating your pest issue.
 Like most scent deterrents, rats may adapt and learn to avoid the cayenne pepper by finding alternate routes.